anthonydb/practical-sql/README.md

 **GitHub Users**

 GitHub users may want to clone the repository locally and occasionally perform a `git pull` to receive any updates.

+# Where Can I Buy the Book?

+Practical SQL is published by No Starch Press and [available in PDF, .mobi, .epub, and classic print formats](https://www.nostarch.com/practicalSQL).

+# How Can I Get Help?

+Questions?
+Please email [practicalsqlbook@gmail.com](mailto:practicalsqlbook@gmail.com).
+You can also open an issue in this repository.